-Dual Enrolled and Underage Students: UAS welcomes students under the age of 18 who are ready for college-level work to enroll in many of the classes that we offer under the policies described below.
+Dual Enrolled Concurrent Enrollment and Underage Students: UAS welcomes students under the age of 18 who are ready for college-level work to enroll in many of the classes that we offer under the policies described below.
 However, students who are under the age of 18 and have not graduated from high school or obtained a GED are ineligible for admission to a degree program and cannot receive financial aid.
-The UAS Academic Catalog provides an extensive explanation of policies and procedures for the enrollment of dual enrollment students and underage students including:
+The UAS Academic Catalog and Board of Regents Policy provides an extensive explanation of policies and procedures for the enrollment of dual concurrent enrollment students and underage students including:

-- Enrollment policies for dual enrollment students and underage students; - Registration process for University courses; and, - Understanding and acceptance of principles of university work.
+- Enrollment policies for dual concurrent enrollment students and underage students; - · Registration process for University courses; and,

+• Understanding and acceptance of principles of university work.

-Dual Enrollment Students: A dual enrollment student is one who is simultaneously enrolled in a high school curriculum and also is taking courses at UAS.
+Dual Concurrent Enrollment Students: A dual concurrent enrollment student is one who is simultaneously enrolled in a high school curriculum and also is taking courses at UAS.
 The courses that the student takes at UAS will be used to fulfill high school graduation requirements.
 The purpose of dual enrollment is to provide high school students with access to coursework that is not available in Alaska high schools.
 Examples include academic courses that are more advanced than those offered in high schools and various vocational and technical programs that high schools are not equipped to teach.